Simontagbor/Steghub-DevOps-training/DevOps_Tooling_Web_Solution/README.md

 ## Introduction

-In the Previous project, we implemented WordPress web Application based on the LAMP web architecture.
-In this project we will enhance the scalability of this type of web infrastucture by explorng a 3-tier Web Solution that leverages the capabilities of [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) to deploy a scalable and easy to manage LAMP stack on AWS.
+In the Previous project, we implemented WordPress web Application based on the [LAMP](https://aws.amazon.com/what-is/lamp-stack/#:~:text=A%20LAMP%20stack%20is%20a,and%20the%20programming%20language%2C%20PHP.) web architecture design.
+In this project we will build on the previous concepts and enhance how the LAMP design handles access to server files in a way that allows for scalable and efficient deployment.
+We will explore a 3-tier Web Solution that leverages the capabilities of [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) to achieve our enhancement goals.

-In this project, I will walk you through the process of deploying a website that will make access to DevOps tools within the corporate infrastructure easily accessible to the DevOps team.
-The DevOps tooling solution web application will rely on the 3-tier web infrastructure implementation.
+In this project, I will walk you through the process of deploying a DevOps tooling website for a team, you can think of it as a wiki page for DevOps tools used by the development team.
+The DevOps tooling web application will rely on the 3-tier web infrastructure implementation.

 ## Pre-requisites